-VETA 1207 - Parasitology for Veterinary Technicians (2/0/2)
+VETA 1207 - Parasitology for Veterinary Technicians (2/0/2) Co-requisite: VETA 1200 and VETA 1209 Prerequisite: VETA

 Co-requisite: VETA 1200 and VETA 1209.
 Prerequisite: VETA 1100.
 An on-line course that studies common internal and external parasites found in domestic and food animals, including characteristics, methods of transmission, life cycles, and clinical signs.
 Sample collection safety and blood parasites will also be covered.